-As a result of the joint operations, eight of the cases (which saw scammers amassing S\$450,000) reported in Singapore were solved.
-Investigations also revealed that two Malaysian women working in Singapore were believed to have helped transfer money linked to the cases.
-They are currently assisting the SPF in further investigations.
-Those found guilty and charged under the offence of cheating will be punished with an imprisonment term that could go up to 10 vears and shall also be liable to As the CAD continues to tackle such syndicates, members of the public are also advised to take precautionary measures.
+As the CAD continues to tackle such syndicates, members of the public are also advised to take precautionary measures.
 "To avoid falling prey to these scams, the Police advise members of the public to be careful when befriending strangers online.
 They should also be wary when being asked to send money to people whom they do not know," shared Superintendent of Police Chew Jingwei, CAD's Head of Syndicated Fraud Department.
 The CAD remains undeterred by transnational crimes and will continue to work with its foreign counterparts to achieve its mission of safeguarding Singapore's integrity as a world-class financial and commercial centre through vigilant and professional enforcement of the laws.
 For more information on scams, members of the public can visit scamalert.sg or call the Anti-Scam Hotline at 1800-722-6688.
-Anyone with information on such scams may call the Police hotline at 1800-255-0000 or submit information online via www.police.gov.sg.iwitness Safeguarding the 33rd ASEAN Summit By Irwan Shah (Photos: Public Affairs Department) The 33rd Association of Southeast Asian Nations (ASEAN) Summit was held at the Suntec Singapore Convention and Exhibition Centre from 11-15 November 2018.
+Anyone with information on such scams may call the Police hotline at 1800-255-0000 or submit information online via www.police.gov.sg.iwitness As a result of the joint operations, eight of the cases (which saw scammers amassing S\$450,000) reported in Singapore were solved.
+Investigations also revealed that two Malaysian women working in Singapore were believed to have helped transfer money linked to the cases.
+They are currently assisting the SPF in further investigations.
+Those found guilty and charged under the offence of cheating will be punished with an imprisonment term that could go up to 10 vears and shall also be liable to a fine.
+POLICE LIF Safeguarding the 33rd ASEAN Summit By Irwan Shah (Photos: Public Affairs Department) OLICE LIFE The 33rd Association of Southeast Asian Nations (ASEAN) Summit was held at the Suntec Singapore Convention and Exhibition Centre from 11-15 November 2018.
 It brought together 22 world leaders to discuss several key issues such as terrorism, cybersecurity and free trade.
 To ensure the security of the summits, the Singapore Police Force (SPF) deployed almost 5,000 police officers on land and sea, covering the 'Enhanced Security Special Event Area'.
 Take a look at our exclusive highlights as we catch a glimpse of the preparations and the deployments to ensure the success of this significant event!